MarcellavonderWeppen/animal-translator/src/about/schedule june - september.md

 # JUNE

 Main take-away from building this schedule: never EVER build your schedule on Markdown again.
 Why on earth should a person endowed with reason do that?
+Don't.
+Just don't.

 ## Backend + Portfolio (course, design + text, Figma)